focus-trap/focus-trap/README.md

 ## Other details

+### One at a time

-- *Only one focus trap can be listening at a time.* So if you want two focus traps active at a time, one of them has to be paused.
+*Only one focus trap can be listening at a time.* So if you want two focus traps active at a time, one of them has to be paused.

+### Use predictable elements for the first and last tabbable elements in your trap

+The focus trap will work best if the *first* and *last* focusable elements in your trap are simple elements that all browsers treat the same, like buttons and inputs.**

+Tabbing will work as expected with trickier, less predictable elements — like iframes, shadow trees, audio and video elements, etc. — as long as they are *between* more predictable elements (that is, if they are not the first or last tabbable element in the trap).

+This limitation is ultimately rooted in browser inconsistencies and inadequacies, but it comes to focus-trap through its dependency [Tababble](https://github.com/davidtheclark/tabbable).
+You can read about more details [in the Tabbable documentation](https://github.com/davidtheclark/tabbable#more-details).

+### Your trap should include a tabbable element or a focusable container

+You can't have a focus trap without focus, so an error will be thrown if you try to initialize focus-trap with an element that contains no tabbable nodes.

+If you find yourself in this situation, you should give you container `tabindex="-1"` and set it as `initialFocus` or `fallbackFocus`.
+A couple of demos illustrate this.

 ## Development